gohanko/gohanko/README.md

 ### In progress (... yes definitely not dead)
 - [asanitize](https://github.com/gohanko/asanitize) is a simple commandline tool to bulk delete messages/posts from your social media accounts.
-- [manga-direct](https://github.com/gohanko/manga-direct) is a backend and frontend to access your personal manga collection through LAN.
-Built using Python and NodeJS.
 - [automated_unitreg](https://github.com/gohanko/automated_unitreg) is an automated tool to help me automatically register for my university courses.

 ## May I ask some questions?